Medicare and home health care — what qualifies and what doesn't

 When Home Health Care Stops But Your Parent Still Needs Help

 This is the cliff that catches families off guard.
 The physical therapist comes for the last time.
 The nurse says, "You're doing great, you're stable, you don't need skilled care anymore."
-Your parent is thrilled.
+Your parent is relieved.
 You're thinking, "Wait, they still can't dress themselves.
 What happens now?"

 Planning for this transition begins before home health care ends.
 Talk to the physical therapist or nurse.
 Ask specifically, "When you think skilled care will end, what will my parent still need help with?"
 Get honest answers.
 Then figure out how to pay for it.